-DECC (2008a) reports regional sales of solid and liquid fuels, but only as totals for England and Wales (combined), Scotland and Northern Ireland, based on reported sales data from refineries and collieries.
+DECC (2009a) reports regional sales of solid and liquid fuels, but only as totals for England and Wales (combined), Scotland and Northern Ireland, based on reported sales data from refineries and collieries.
 These data have previously been used to provide estimates for other industrial fuel use, by difference from consumption data from specific sources (e.g. road transport, heavy industry).
-In recent years, however, DECC has started to produce more detailed regional energy use data (DECC, 2008b), based on new data that has become available on local electricity and gas consumption patterns, as part of a project to develop Local Authority CO2 emissions data.
+In recent years, however, DECC has started to produce more detailed regional energy use data (DECC, 2009b), based on local electricity and gas consumption patterns, as part of a project to develop Local Authority CO2 emissions data.
 These statistics use local electricity and gas use data from the National Grid and the gas supply network operators (formerly Transco).
 Solid and liquid fuel use is calculated using point source consumption data (for major industrial sites), and a complex modelling process to distribute remaining UK fuel allocations that uses employment and population data, and takes account of smoke control zones and the patterns of gas and electricity consumption.